Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 ## 8. Not declining proper names
 While most Icelandic learners know that nouns decline, many new learners are surprised to learn that proper nouns decline, too.
 As a general rule, most foreign names do not decline, except for names that end in *-a*, which typically follow the female-weak pattern.

-The big exception is for genetive, where most names will add an *-s*.
+The big exception is for genitive, where most names will add an *-s*.

 *Note: If a first and a last name are mentioned, both will decline.
 The exception to this rule is that foreign names with both a first and family name mentioned do not decline the family name in formal settings.
 This is only a formal rule.
 In daily speech, people will decline both names.*